diggsweden/LDES-DCAT-AP-test-cases/README.md

 * `feed.trig` - the LDES feed to apply
 * `test.sparql` - the SPARQL ASK query that will be used to check the significant changes in `after.ttl`

-## What the tests does
+## What the tests do

 A self-check can be executed by running `npm run test`, it checks that `after.ttl` is correct by running the `test.sparql` query.

 Note it is the responsibility of this testsuite to verify different LDES DCAT-AP implementations, not implement it itself.
-Hence, each implementation should implement a testing procedure to for every test:
+Hence, each implementation should implement a testing procedure for every test:

 1. pre-populate a graph from `before.ttl`
 2. run the LDES DCAT-AP feed in `feed.trig`